-The prime requisite for resources planning is a well developed information system.
+The prime requisite for resources planning is a well-developed information system.
 There should be free exchange of data among the various agencies and duplication in data collection should be avoided.
 Timely availability of reliable information, conveniently accessible to all users, is necessary as a tool for integrated planning of new projects, and for following up the performance of existing systems and the status of water resources.
+Apart from the data regarding water availability and actual water use, the system should also include comprehensive and reliable projections of future demands of water for diverse purposes.
 Following actions shall be taken in this regard:

 - a.
 Setting up of a central information center for the entire water sector of Rajasthan. - b.
 Clear definition of duties and responsibilities of those charged with data collection. - c.
-Detailing of main reports to be generated.
+Inventory of main reports to be generated.